RaghvendraSinghA/concepts/technical_papers/oops_tech_paper.md

 ---

-# 18. Polymorphism
+# 15. Polymorphism

-Polymorphism means **one interface with multiple forms of behavior**.
+Polymorphism means one interface with multiple forms of behavior.

 Different objects can respond differently to the same method call.